-Three in four people with diabetes now live in LMICs, raising an urgent question: how can countries dealing with multiple health challenges best address the growing burden of diabetes and other noncommunicable diseases (NCDs)?
+Three in four people with diabetes now live in low- and middle-income countries (LMICs), raising an urgent question: how can countries dealing with multiple health challenges best address the growing burden of diabetes and other noncommunicable diseases (NCDs)?

 Primary level care is the first point of contact with the healthcare system for most people, and an essential starting point for health systems looking to strengthen their NCD responses.
 When healthcare professionals are trained and accurate diagnostics and registries are in place, diabetes can be detected early and complications prevented.
 Strong referral systems at the primary level ensure early treatment and better outcomes for individuals and lower costs for healthcare systems.